 Take a look at Meta Sudans

-Directly in front of Rome's Arc de Triomphe are the remains of a monumental fountain that was in use until the 5th century.
-The structure was an impressive 18 meters high, had a base cylinder and was covered with marble.
+Just in front of Rome's Arc de Triomphe are the remains of a monumental fountain that was in use until the 5th century.
+The structure was an impressive 18 meters high, had a base cylinder and was covered in marble.
 It is said that gladiators came out of the Colosseum to refresh themselves in the fountain and clean their wounds.

 Its diameter was about 16 meters and its depth was about one and a half meters.
-The last photographs of the Meta Sudans date from the 19th and 20th centuries, at that time it was only 9 meters high and no longer had its marble covering.
+The last photographs of the Meta Sudans date from the nineteenth and twentieth centuries, at that time only had a height of 9 meters and no longer had its marble coating.

-What was left standing of the monumental fountain was removed in 1936, today only its remains remain and the place it occupied can be clearly seen.
-If you want to see the remains of the Meta Sudans you only have to take a few steps towards the front of the Arch.
-In another article I will tell you which are the 5 best fountains in Rome.
+What was left standing of the monumental fountain was removed in 1936, and today only its remains remain.
+If you are interested in the subject, in another article I will tell you which are the best 5 fountains in Rome.

-Tips for visiting the Triumphal Arch of Constantine
+Tips to visit the Triumphal Arch of Constantine

-The Arc de Triomphe of Rome is one of the most visited areas of the city, in the high season of the year it is possible that more than 3 thousand visitors arrive.
-Therefore, if you are one of those people who like to admire a monument up close and see its details, I recommend you to go in the morning or late at night.
+The Arc de Triomphe in Rome is in one of the most visited areas of the city, so in the high seasons of the year it is possible that more than 3 thousand visitors arrive.
+Therefore, if you are one of those people who like to admire a monument up close and see its details, I recommend going in the morning or late at night.

-Many tourists and even people who live in Rome are encouraged to visit the Arc de Triomphe after dark.
+Many tourists and even people who live in Rome are encouraged to visit the Arc de Triomphe when it is already dark.
 The reality is that there are several things you can do in Rome at night.

-During those hours you can dedicate the time you prefer to see the Arch and walk around it without too many people around.
-One last piece of advice is to get to know other monuments in Rome.
-I hope you make the most of your trip to the Italian capital.
+During those hours you can dedicate the time you prefer to see the Arch and walk around to see other monuments of Rome.
+I hope you enjoy your trip to the Italian capital to the fullest.